-This page is intended to provide information for F-2 dependents regarding benefits, eligibility, and other information specific to the F-2 status.
+This page is intended to provide information for F-2 dependents regarding benefits, eligibility and other information specific to the F-2 visa status.

-For additional information and resources about daily life, including topics such as schools, housing, and transportation, please see our International Families main page.
+For additional information and resources about daily life, including topics such as schools, housing and transportation, please visit International Families.

 Eligibility & Regulations

 - A spouse and unmarried minor children of an F-1 student can be granted F-2 dependent visa status in order to accompany the primary F-1 student to the United States.

 - F-2 dependents may also join their primary F-1 student anytime during the F-1 student's study.

 - An eligible dependent must present the F-2 dependent I-20 for visa issuance.
 This I-20 is issued by the DSO of the school that issued the F-1 student's I-20.

 - Each dependent must have their own I-20 with a unique SEVIS ID number.